-The 2011/12 - 2013/14 BCIIF Service Plan was prepared under the Board's direction in accordance with the Budget Transparency and Accountability Act and the B.C.
+The 2012/13 - 2014/15 BCIIF Service Plan was prepared under the Board's direction in accordance with the Budget Transparency and Accountability Act and the B.C.
 Reporting Principles.
 The plan is consistent with government's strategic priorities and Fiscal Plan.
 The Board is accountable for the contents of the service plan, including the selection of performance measures and targets.

-All significant assumptions, policy decisions and identified risks, as of January 2011 have been considered in preparing this plan.
-Identified risks include market risk and interest rate risk.
-A summary of these and other risks can be found on pages 19 and 20 of the Service Plan.
+All significant assumptions, policy decisions and identified risks, as of January 2012 have been considered in preparing this plan.
 The performance measures presented are consistent with the BCIIF's mandate and goals, and focus on aspects critical to the organization's performance.
 The performance targets in this plan have been determined based on an assessment of the BCIIF's operating environment, forecast conditions, risk assessment and past performance.